Australia's Hoyts plans record cinema IPO as Netflix waits in wings

 Netflix declined comment but many analysts expect it to launch in Australia in 2015, following reports it bought Australian streaming rights to Batman series "Gotham" and sent representatives to meet Australian TV executives.

-Foxtel, an Australian pay TV company half-owned by Rupert Murdoch's News Corp (NWSA.O), has halved its fees and two other media firms said they would start a A$100 million streaming joint venture - both seen as pre-emptive strikes on Netflix.
+Foxtel, an Australian pay TV company half-owned by Rupert Murdoch's News Corp, has halved its fees and two other media firms said they would start a A$100 million streaming joint venture - both seen as pre-emptive strikes on Netflix.

 Hoyts announced a streaming service two years ago but shelved it in June, media reported, citing competition.
 Hoyts declined to comment.